Get in Touch

 • Stakeholder management during audits and compliance reviews

-• Crisis communication basics for finance professionals
+• Fundamentals of crisis communication for finance professionals

-• Monitoring communication effectiveness
+• Monitoring the effectiveness of communications

-• Gathering stakeholder feedback
+• Gathering and analyzing stakeholder feedback

-• Continuous improvement in stakeholder relationships
+• Driving continuous improvement in stakeholder relationships

 Personal Action Planning

-• Developing individual stakeholder engagement plans
+• Developing individual stakeholder engagement plans for government operations

 • Applying course learning to workplace challenges

-• Best practices and lessons learned
+• Reviewing best practices and lessons learned

-Practical Activities
+Practical Exercises

-• Real-life finance case studies
+• Analysis of real-life finance case studies

 • Individual action plan development